mvaldezc/vision_tools/README.md

 ## 1. Description
 <img src="read_img/captura_1.png" align="right" width="312" height="239"/>
 <p align="justify">
 The main  objective of this repository is to provide a set of computer vision tools to detect and track objects depending on certain characteristics, however, it was particularly designed to identify a soccer ball inside a soccer field.
-These systems where developed using the Robotic Operating System and the Open source Computer Vision library for C++11.
+These systems where developed using the Robotic Operating System and the Open Source Computer Vision library for C++11.
 The tools implemented in the repository are:
 </p>

 * Kalman Filter + HAAR/LBP Cascade